 Paraphrase: Write it in Your Own Words

-This resources discusses how to paraphrase correctly and accurately.
+This resource discusses how to paraphrase correctly and accurately.

 Learn to borrow from a source without plagiarizing.
 For more information on paraphrasing, as well as other ways to integrate sources into your paper, see the Purdue OWL handout Quoting Paraphrasing, and Summarizing.
 For more information about writing research papers, see our resource on this subject.
 Purdue students will want to make sure that they are familiar with Purdue's official academic dishonesty policy as well as any additional policies that their instructor has implemented.
 Another good resource for understanding plagiarism is the Statement on Plagiarism from the Council of Writing Program Administrators.